VictorOmoboye/AI-powered-Telegram-Assistant/README.md

 → Handle my emails—directly from Telegram (Send, Receive and Reply emails) → Analyze and describe images and video in real-time.
 → Provide the latest AI trends and insights.
 → Deliver real-time news and weather updates (time-zone aware).
-→ Record and understand voice messages
+→ Record and understand voice message.
-→ Convert files into text
+→ Convert files into text for quick insights.
 → Support multiple languages (audio & text)

+##### Nb: My personal email account was deactivated for data privacy.
 ---

 ## Project Screenshot